 You can set up one list for 18- to 25-year olds and another for those over 30.
 Next time you want to send out a promotion for a particular product or service, you will have a good idea of what psychological triggers work best with either list.

-If your mailing list is not growing then you’re doing something wrong.
+If your responsive email list is not growing then you’re doing something wrong.
 Learn how to grow your mailing list like the pros with my FREE List growth booster course.

 Technology to track responsiveness